Ccamm/ccamm.github.io/markdown_entries/blog/knex_sqli/content.md

 I was honestly shocked that the vulnerability was never been patched, especially considering that this would be classified as a critical vulnerability.

 I felt compelled to write this article to raise awareness about the SQLi vulnerability in Knex.js.
-Developers using Knex.js need to know about this vulnerability ASAP to ensure their applications are not vulnerable and the developers for Knex.js need to apply a fix immediately.

 The vulnerability has already been publicly disclosed, so attention needs to be drawn to it to have it fixed.
 That's why I am skipping responsibly disclosing the vulnerability and going straight to public disclosure.

 ---

 # Writeup for [xark](https://squarectf.com/2022/xark.html)

-To explain the SQLi vulnerability in Knex.js, I will begin by doing a writeup for Alok's `xark` CTF challenge.
+To explain the SQLi vulnerability in Knex.js, I will begin by doing a writeup for Alok's `xark` challenge.

 Starting the challenge, we are presented with a website for recording and viewing *anonymous crushes*.